 We take your safety seriously.
 That includes how we help you manage your prescriptions for psychiatric medication.

 Before your first appointment

-- Obtain refills for psychiatric medications from your prior prescribing doctor, or meet with Dr. Weiss well before medication runs out (no less than a month before.)
+- Obtain refills from your prior prescribing psychiatrist, or meet with Dr. Weiss well before medication runs out (no less than a month before.)

 At your first appointment